I paid off my mortgage loan in less than 8 years

 Would I Do It Again?

 Absolutely, and let me share why.
-Over the 7 years that I had roommates, they paid close to 1/3 of my mortgage off.
+Over the 7 years that I had roommates, they paid close to 1/3 of my mortgage loan off.
 Through that help, I was able to pay off my mortgage in 7.5 years and start my marriage off debt-free.
+And, no, paying off the loan early did not negatively impact my credit score.

-Because we were able to pay off our mortgage early, my wife’s income wasn’t essential in order to pay our bills.
-She is able to serve as caregiver to her special needs sister full-time as we have greater financial freedom without a mortgage.
+Because we were able to pay off our mortgage early, my wife's income wasn't essential in order to pay our bills.
+She is able to serve as caregiver to her special needs sister full-time as we have greater financial freedom without a mortgage loan.

 But, while I was working harder, I was not working smarter.
 I was taking terrible assignments that made me miserable.
 I had no time to take vacations, and I felt worn out all the time.